-There are three added features added to the far right corner of every row.
-The X can be used to delete an entire row and its contents, the Papers can be used to clone or duplicate an entire row and all of its contents, add new modules, edit the columns, etc. Simply hover on any row you need to edit to access these settings:
+There are three added features added to the far left corner of every row that can be used to clone or duplicate an entire row and all of its contents, add new modules, edit the columns, etc. Simply hover on any row you need to edit to access these settings:

 Again, depending on the theme you are using the formatting options available to you may be different.
-While some theme developers choose to leave the Visual Composer as-is, many customize the plugin to fit the needs or style of their theme.
+While some theme developers choose to leave the WPBakery Visual Builder as-is, many customize the plugin to fit the needs or style of their theme.

-The powerful Visual Composer now includes a frontend editor, which makes it easier than ever to get started building your own pages and layouts.
+The powerful WPBakery Visual Builder now includes a frontend editor, which makes it easier than ever to get started building your own pages and layouts.
 The only caveat is that not all themes support the front-end editor just yet.
 Make sure to double check a theme’s feature list, or to contact the theme developer directly, to see if the Visual Composer frontend editor is compatible with your WordPress theme.
 Our Total WordPress theme is 100% compatible with the front-end editor so if your current theme isn’t you may want to consider “upgrading” to our theme.

-The last feature I’d like to touch on is Visual Composer’s extendability.
+The last feature I’d like to touch on is the WPBakery Visual Builder’s extendability.
 If you happen to be an advanced coder or theme developer you can integrate your own shortcodes into the plugin.
 In fact, we added in our own Symple Shortcodes Premium to give Total users an additional page building elements.
 This gives users even more options when building pages!

-If you’re not a coder, checkout CodeCanyon and do a quick search for Visual Composer Add-on.
+If you’re not a coder, checkout CodeCanyon and do a quick search for WPBakery or Visual Composer Add-on.
 There are lots of great premium plugins that add extra features to the WPBakery Visual Builder and even some good free ones such as our Symple Shortcodes plugin.

 Visual Composer Settings Options

-I keep referring to the Visual Composer as a page builder, but it works great with posts and custom post types as well.
+I keep referring to WPBakery as a page builder, but it works great with posts and custom post types as well.
 All you have to do is enable the option.
-Navigate to Settings > Visual Composer.
+Navigate to Settings > WPBakery.
 You should see a screen similar to this (note – the plugin used to be named Visual Composer, so depending on the version you’re using your sidebar may say Visual Composer or WPBakery):

 See It In Action

-Like I said, we love Visual Composer so much we built it into our top selling Total WordPress theme (included free with your purchase).
-Have a look at any of our Visual Composer page examples below, or checkout any of our pages on the live demo for the Total Theme.
+Like I said, we love the WPBakery Visual Builder so much we built it into our top selling Total WordPress theme (included free with your purchase).
+Have a look at the various pages on any of our the live demos for the Total Theme.
 Most of the pages you will see in our live demos were created with the WPBakery Visual Builder!
 Adding backgrounds, headings, text, images, icons…etc. It’s all a “piece of cake”.

 Where You Can Get It